timescale/promscale-benchmark/scenarios/metrics/query-promql/README.md

 make
 ```

-This will create a namespace `metrics-ingest-direct` and deploy avalanche to it.
+This will create a namespace `metrics-query-promql` and deploy Locust to it.
 Alternativelly, you can put this load generator in a different namespace, for example `benchmark`, by running:

 ```shell